arpansahu/common_readme/AWS Deployment/Minio.md

     ```

 2. Generate SSL Certificates using Certbot
-    While setting up nginx we already automated this autoregeneration of certificates in every3 months
+    While setting up nginx we already automated this auto regeneration of certificates every3 months
     The certificates will be stored in /etc/letsencrypt/live/arpansahu.me/.

 3. Configure MinIO with SSL Certificates: